 Working papers

 Abstract: My job market paper shows that monopoly matters for investment in institutions.
-The next question is why.
-This paper presents evidence for an answer that monopoly is the de facto institution protecting property rights absent formal ones.
-Under state ownership, workers choose to work in the state sector to share the monopoly rents.
-Using the Chinese data from 1992 to 2006, the paper finds that high-skilled workers work for the state sector much less for wage differentials (even not at all for high-skilled managers) than the low-skilled workers but more for rent differentials which can be as high as 26 percent for high-skilled managers.
-Higher-skilled workers join the state sector for better positions with richer rents accessible and higher capacity protecting them from being taken away.
+The subsequent question is why this is the case.
+This paper provides evidence suggesting that monopoly serves as the de facto institution for protecting private property rights in the absence of formal ones.
+Unlike in capitalist economies, high-skilled workers in communist economies exhibit a preference for the state sector even in the absence of wage premiums.
+Analysis of Chinese data from 1992 to 2006 reveals that high-skilled workers are motivated to work in the state sector not primarily for wage differentials (and sometimes not at all for high-skilled managers), but rather for rent differentials.
+These differentials are measured by the asset per employee ratio, which can reach as high as 26.6 percent for high-skilled managers, in the state sector compared to the non-state sector.
+Higher-skilled workers join the state sector for better positions with richer monopoly rents and higher capacity protecting them from being taken away.

 Work in Progress